window-at tells you which window contains a

 other value means not to count the minibuffer even if it is active.

-If the optional third argument all-frames is t
+If the optional third argument all-frames is t, that means

 it means to cycle within the selected frame, but include the minibuffer